quantumlib/OpenFermion-PySCF/README.rst

 ------------

 To start using OpenFermion-Psi4, first install `OpenFermion <http://openfermion.org>`__ and `PySCF <http://github.com/sunqm/pyscf>`__.
-Then, clone this git repo, change directory to the top level folder and run:
+To install the latest development version of OpenFermion-PySCF, clone `this <http://github.com/quantumlib/OpenFermion-PySCF>`__ git repo, change directory to the top level folder and run:

 .. code-block:: bash

   python -m pip install -e .

-Alternatively, one can install the latest major release with the command:
+Alternatively, if using OpenFermion-PySCF as a library, one can install the last official PyPI release with:

 .. code-block:: bash

-  python -m pip install openfermionpyscf
+  python -m pip install --pre --user openfermionpyscf

 Also be sure to take a look at the ipython notebook demos in the examples folder of this repository.